slacker2/dev-in-rails-box/README.md

 That's it.

 If the base box is not present that command fetches it first.
-The setup itself takes about 3 minutes in a MacBook Air.
+The setup itself can take a little while (maybe 30 minutes?).
 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)